damianc/dev-notes/bash-apps/functions.md

 }

 $ getFive
-$ echo five
+$ echo $five
 > 5
 ```

 ### The `return` keyword

 The `return` keyword is not thought to return a value from function.
 Its task is terminating the function.
-A numeric value can be used along with `return` to state _"exit statis"_ of the function (something like in _exit statement_).
+A numeric value can be used along with `return` to state _"exit status"_ of the function (something like in _exit statement_).
 The status can be accessed from the `$?` variable.

 ```
 getAB() {